ashtons/dcmtk-ios/README.md

 This is still a work in progress, the files are generated but there may still be issues with using the library

+Currently the 3.6.0 branch of code appears to work as expected.

 http://dicom.offis.de/dcmtk.php.en

 Creates fat binary libraries compatible with Simulator (x86_64), arm64 and armv7